 The response of the Al, A-MWCNTs and Al7020 under loading (1.6 and 3.2 kg) and unloading transverse vibration at different rotating speed (500-3000 rpm) using TQ Universal Vibration Apparatus (TM16) was plotted in Figure 10.
-It can be observed clearly that vibration response for each material is difference for each other due to the stiffness and ductility effect on this response.
+It can be observed clearly that vibration response for each material is the difference for each other due to the stiffness and ductility effect on this response.
 This response was also changed with frequency and load.
-So the pure aluminum at loaded and loaded cases showed the most damping effect (lowest amplitude fluctuating) along most frequencies range.
-But at maximum load (3.2 kg) and at higher frequency (33.33-50 Hz) or (2000-3000 rpm), other behavior was observed.
-Al-MWCNTs composites showed the most damping behavior relative with Al and Al7020.
-Because at higher frequency and maximum load the material will vibrate with more stability and approaches to realty fluctuating.
-Al-MWCNTs composite has lowest stiffness and hardness with higher deflection leading to better vibration damping.
+Thus, the pure aluminium at loaded and loaded cases showed the most damping effect (lowest amplitude fluctuating) along with the highest frequency range.
+But at maximum load (3.2 kg) and higher frequency (33.33-50 Hz) or (2000-3000 rpm), other behaviour was observed.
+Al-MWCNTs composites showed the most damping behaviour relative to Al and Al7020.
+Because at a higher frequency and maximum load, the material will vibrate with more stability and approaches to realty fluctuating.
+Al-MWCNTs composite has the lowest stiffness and hardness with higher deflection leading to better vibration damping.

-According these results, other experiments were executed to investigate the mass effect on vibration frequency.
-Figure 11 was graphed between squared frequencies reciprocal versus mass (0-3200 g).
-From this figure, it is found that Al-MWCNTs composite exhibited the most damping effect along mass ranges, then Al and Al7020.
-Due to the lowest stiffness that is considered as a main material property which inversely affects the damping effect [28]:
+According to these results, other experiments were executed to investigate the mass effect on vibration frequency.
+Figure 11 shows the plot between squared frequencies reciprocal versus mass (0-3200 g).
+From this figure, it is found that Al-MWCNTs composite exhibited the most damping effect along with mass ranges, then Al and Al7020 due to the lowest stiffness that is considered as the main material property which inversely affects the damping effect [28]:

-Natural frequency (Hz) = $$1/2\pi \sqrt{\frac{\text{Stiffness}}{\text{mass}}}$$
+Natural frequency (Hz) =

+$$1/2\pi \sqrt{\frac{\text{Stiffness}}{\text{mass}}}$$

+(1)